Home Hands-on DDD and Event Sourcing [1/6] - Project's overview

 Cancel

-Ecommerce DDD - Hands-on Domain-driven Design and Event Sourcing - 1/6
+Hands-on DDD and Event Sourcing [1/6] - Project's overview

 A quick overview of this project

 It has been a while since I decided to start this project.
-It began as the type of developer’s sandbox for combining exciting things and seeing how they get along.
-As you’ll find in all of the projects I present in my blog, this one has no pretension to be a postulate of any subject but instead describes the steps I followed to learn something of interest.
+It began as a type of developer’s sandbox for combining exciting things and seeing how they get along.
+As you’ll find in all the projects I present on my blog, this one has no pretense of being a postulate in any subject, but instead describes the steps I followed to learn something of interest.
 This humble and personal take may spark the interest of beginners in delving deeper into the topics I scratch here.

-Suppose you check the project’s Git history; you’ll notice it changed from a simple monolith, barely touching the concept of event sourcing and a very thin limiter for the bounded contexts delimited by a namespacing scheme, to gradually moving to a more robust microservice-based architecture, yet very straightforward implementation of event sourcing.
-I called this whole refactoring "version 2".
+Suppose you check the project’s Git history; you’ll notice it changed from a simple monolith, barely touching the concept of event sourcing and a very thin limiter for the bounded contexts delimited by a namespacing scheme, to gradually moving to a more robust microservice-based architecture, yet a very straightforward implementation of event sourcing.
+I called this whole refactoring v2 because of that.

 If you are already well versed in Domain-driven Design or Event Sourcing and are more interested in checking how to implement Event Sourcing using Marten, you likely jump straight to Part 4.